CourtA96/ADM1jl/docs/src/page2.md

 sol,tSol = ADM1sol((0.0,50.0),u0,IV, alg = Rosenbrock23()); # solve the system using the Rosenbrock23 algorithm
 ```
-In principle, any ODE solver specified in the `DifferentialEquations` [documentation](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) can be used to solve the system.
+In principle, any ODE solver listed in the `DifferentialEquations` [documentation](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) can be used to solve the system.
 However, ADM1 is a stiff system of equations, so many solvers may not be stable.

 ### Variable Inflow